cristianriano/dotfiles/README.md

 ## Installation

 1. Install [Brew](https://brew.sh/) (This will also install dev tools if missing e.g `git`)
+2. Create a new ssh-key `ssh-keygen -t rsa -C "<email>" -b 4096` and add it as your default identity `ssh-add ~/.ssh/id_rsa`
-2. Clone the repo `git clone https://github.com/cristianriano/dotfiles.git ~/dotfiles`
+3. Clone the repo `git clone https://github.com/cristianriano/dotfiles.git ~/dotfiles`
-3. Run `aliases.zsh` and then the functions `dotfiles_link` and `config_link` on the shell
+4. Run `source aliases.zsh` and then the functions `dotfiles_link` and `config_link` on the shell
+5. Open vim and run `:PlugInstall`
-4. Run `brew bundle` inside the repo
+6. Run `brew bundle` inside the repo
-5. Set `zsh` as the default shell `chsh -s /bin/zsh`
+7. [OPTIONAL] Set `zsh` as the default shell `chsh -s /bin/zsh`
-6. Open a new terminal, it should download `zi` and install the packages (you might have to do it multiple times)
+8. Open a new terminal, it should download `zi` and install the packages (you might have to do it multiple times)
-7. Create a new ssh-key `ssh-keygen -t rsa -C "<email>" -b 4096`

 ## Terminal